To help coastal wetlands, we need strong, scalable science.

 GLOW shares links, aims and values with a few other international efforts.
 However, GLOW has a strong focus on predictive modelling that empowers conservation.

-The project is headquartered at Griffith University in Queensland, Australia, with key partner investigators around the world.
+The project is coordinated by Griffith University in Queensland, Australia, with key partner investigators around the world.
 GLOW sits in the Coasts & Estuaries section of The Australian Rivers Institute, a world leader in research and education across biophysical, social and economic sciences from catchment-to-coast.